 How to Make Gluten Free Pumpkin Muffins

-Simply mix your dry and wet together in separate bowls, then combine and pour batter into muffin tins.
-You can make these into mini-muffins or regular muffins – whichever you prefer!
+Lastly, pour batter into greased or lined muffin tins and bake!
+(You can make these into mini-muffins or regular muffins – whichever you prefer.)

-Mini muffins usually bake for around 25 minutes at 350 degrees F, and regular-sized muffins should bake for around 50 minutes.
+Mini muffins usually bake for around 25 minutes at 350 degrees Fahrenheit, and regular-sized muffins should bake for around 50 minutes.

 Use a fork or toothpick to check if they’re done.
 It should come out mostly clean, with minimal or no crumbs.
 Cool on a wire rack, then dig in!

-These would also be amazing with a dollop of Greek yogurt or almond butter.
+These would also be amazing with a dollop of Greek yogurt or almond butter on top.

 Storage & Reheating Tips